 Top Ten Marijuana Statistics

-- Marijuana can be therapeutic.
+- Medical marijuana facts indicate that weed can be therapeutic.

-General Marijuana Statistics
+General Marijuana Statistics for 2021

 Before we get dealing with more serious numbers, let’s go over the basics.
 Who are marijuana users and how many are there?
 How addictive is it?
 Here we go.